 To Mulch or Not to Mulch: Protecting Plants in Winter

-As winter creeps up on us and the ground starts to freeze in many parts of the country, you may be wondering if and when you should mulch to protect your plants.
-If you read my last post, you know that I recommend leaving fallen leaves in place to act as nature’s mulch and compost.
-“Ditto” for any fallen plant debris, assuming that those plants have been healthy (always remove diseased plant material to prevent re-infection).
+As winter creeps up on us and the ground starts to freeze in many parts of the country, you may be wondering if you should use mulch to protect your plants.
+You may know that I recommend leaving fallen leaves in place to act as nature’s mulch and compost.
+Ditto for any fallen plant debris, assuming that those plants have been healthy (always remove diseased plant material to prevent re-infection).
 If you are not fortunate enough to have lots of leaves and plant debris, think about mulching your plant beds, and areas around trees, with a high quality, aged, organic mulch.

-Let’s make one thing clear – mulch is a functional material, not a garden ornament!
+Let’s make one thing clear – mulch is a functional, temporary material, not a garden ornament!
 Let’s do away with mulch volcanoes around tree trunks, and layer upon layer of impenetrable mulch, applied every season whether plant beds need it or not!

 Here are good reasons to use mulch: